 Estimated reading time: 5 minutes

-Perhaps the most obvious benefit to our health from fasting is weight loss.
-When we engage in intermittent fasting, we limit our caloric intake and avoid certain foods for short periods.
+Weight loss is one of the best benefits our bodies receive from fasting.
+When we fast, we limit our caloric intake and avoid certain foods, like red meat, poultry, and dairy products, for short periods.
 The inevitable side effect to this is losing weight!

 Another health benefit of fasting is that it promotes detoxification of the body.
 Many of the foods we eat today contain additives, GMOs, and other toxic chemicals and synthetic compounds.
 As we digest our food, our bodies absorb those toxins and store them in our fat deposits.